ennnbeee/ennnbeee.github.io/content/posts/Operating-System-Compliance-Updates.md

 So where you would want to mark a device as non-compliant immediately if there is no Antivirus installed, would you want it to be the same for the supported operating system builds?
 (Clue here, the answer is no).

-This is a very real-world configuration, if you're controlling the deferral and deadline settings Software Updates via Windows Update for Business, it wouldn't be fair and honourable for you to mark a device as non-compliant, and potentially block access to Office365 authenticated services, when the computer itself hasn't even received the update to be installed.
+This is a very real-world configuration, if you're controlling the deferral and deadline settings of Software Updates via Windows Update for Business, it wouldn't be fair and honourable for you to mark a device as non-compliant, and potentially block access to Office 365 authenticated services, when the computer itself hasn't even received the update to be installed.

-This assumes that you're updating your Operating System Compliance Policies in line with the Microsoft Update Cadence and/or "Patch Tuesday", which you should be doing each month (Lose points if you're not).

 ## Operating System Compliance
 So now we know we should be using separate policies per compliance setting, so let's look at Operating System Versions:
 ![Image](/img/os-compliance-min-max.png#center)

 With this setting you can configure the minimum and maximum operating system version, including build version using the below information to denote the format.
-> *The operating system version is defined as major.minor.build.revision.*
+> *The operating system version is defined as **major.minor.build.revision***

 Sounds great, **if and only if** all of your Windows 10 devices are all running the same Feature Update.